opsani/co-http/k8s-simple/README.md

 * Servo and App will live in a K8s namespace that matches the Opsani APP_ID allocated to your project.
 * Prometheus will reside in the opsani-monitoring namespace (which will be created) or the URL for prometheus to interact with the app under test will be provided.
 * A service-account with a deployment and pod management role will be created for both default and metrics namespaces
-* By default, load will be generated using the "vegeta" load generator app simply making requests against the application endpoint.
+* By default, load will be generated using the "hey" load generator app simply making requests against the application endpoint.
 Advanced load generation can be accomplished in conjunction with an Opsani Customer Engineer.

 Currently the Opsani API uses a TOKEN for authentication, and, assuming you've set an environment variable (CO_TOKEN is very useful for this see the coctl section below) with that TOKEN you can create the secret needed by the Servo Deployment with: